sighupio/fury-kubernetes-ingress/katalog/cert-manager/MAINTENANCE.md

     ```bash
     # Assuming PWD == the folder with the splitted yamls (generated)
-    # You might need to twek the order of the files concatenated.
+    # You might need to tweak the order of the files concatenated.
     mkdir cainjector
     mv cert-manager-cainjector* cainjector
     cd cainjector